Maverick Square

 Maverick Square is a section of the neighborhood of East Boston in Boston, Massachusetts, United States.
 It is East Boston's oldest commercial center.
 At the heart of the square is Maverick Station, which is part of the Blue Line of the MBTA.
+The square is named after Samuel Maverick, one of the earliest colonists of the Massachusetts Bay Colony.